notsousual/gender_correction_THEAITER/README.txt

 The final output will be in result.txt as well as in the console

 PROBLEMS:
-- Mít rád case is not done (TO BE ADD)
+-

 Particular qualities:
 - works with adjectives; verbs with the 1st/2nd person
+- Mít rád case is done

 Function gender_corrector(str_to_post_edit, YOU, ME)